Learn about continuing education (CE) credits at the 2022 Mental Health Services Conference.

-The APA provides CE certificates for physicians, psychologists, nurses and social workers, and a certificate of participation other mental health professionals.
+The APA provides CE certificates for physicians, psychologists, and social workers, and a certificate of participation other mental health professionals.
 The overall scientific program provides a broad range of interprofessional CE presentations, which include courses and master courses, general sessions, presidential sessions, and various other formats.
 Poster sessions are not part of the accredited program.
 For further information, please review the CE information in the session search and the final Program Guide on site.
 Credit is earned on an hour-for-hour basis.

 All registrant categories are eligible for continuing education credits.

 The American Psychiatric Association adheres to the ACCME’s Standards for Integrity and Independence in Accredited Continuing Medical Education.
 Any individuals in a position to control the content of a CME activity—including faculty, planners, reviewers or others—are required to disclose all relevant financial relationships with ineligible entities (commercial interests).
 All relevant conflicts of interest have been mitigated prior to the commencement of the activity.
 Read more disclosures information here.